johnkerl/word-finder/README.md

 # jsbee

-This is a quick little JavaScript app for (last-hope-desperation!!) peeking into pangram puzzles including the NYT Spelling Bee.
+This is a quick little JavaScript app for (last-hope-desperation!!) peeking into anagram and constrained-anagram puzzles including the NYT Spelling Bee.

 ## Features